HePeng2016/CFSP/README.md

     FeatureGen   SampleFile  OutFileName

    This command will generate two files, one file is feature file that record the frequent sequence with gaps, and another file is feature profile file that record the mutation information for those frequent sequences.
+The SampleFile is fasta format.

        libsvmGenWithFeature PositiveSample NegativeSample FeatureFile FeatureProfile OutFileName

-  This command will generate libsvm format file, PositiveSample, NegativeSample are combined together and are mapped with frequent sequences and mutation information for those frequent sequences.
+  This command will generate libsvm format file, PositiveSample, NegativeSample are combined together and are mapped with frequent sequences and mutation information for those frequent sequences. positiveSample and NegativeSample are fasta format.

         libsvmGenerate  PositiveSample  NegativeSample  OutFileName

-  This command will generate libsvm format file directly without Feature file input, The FeatureFile FeatureProfile are generated from Positive Sample.
+  This command will generate libsvm format file directly without Feature file input, The FeatureFile FeatureProfile are generated from Positive Sample.positiveSample and NegativeSample are fasta format.

 The content of config file: